 Fountain wanted their scheduling system to work bi-directionally connect and update in real time with their users’ whole schedule.

-Fountain set out to build a scheduling feature that operated as a single source of truth, showing users their Fountain appointments in the context of their personal and work calendars.
+They set out to build a scheduling feature that operates as a single source of truth, showing users their Fountain appointments in the context of their personal and work calendars.

-It took Fountain one internal hackathon, one engineer, and the Nylas calendar API to build the scheduling feature they had in mind, uniting users’ calendars regardless of their calendar platform.
+It took Fountain one internal hackathon, one engineer, and the Nylas Calendar API to build the scheduling features they had in mind, uniting users’ calendars regardless of the calendar platform.

 “Making fast changes and being able to iterate quickly is core to our business,” says Dan Taylor, Product Manager at Fountain.
 “Nylas is the fastest way to get interoperability with all of the different calendar providers.
 We went from idea to execution in a couple days.”

-The prototype Fountain built at their internal hackathon accomplished exactly what they hoped it would, instantly syncing users’ external calendars with Fountain calendar events using a ReactJS frontend and Ruby on Rails backend.
+The prototype Fountain built in one hackathon accomplished exactly what they hoped it would, instantly syncing users’ external calendars into Fountain's platform.
+They employed ReactJS on the frontend and Ruby on Rails backend.

-Fountain’s Nylas integration changes the way users interact with their service for the better.
 Now, Fountain users don’t have to bounce from one calendar to the other, double checking if they’re double booked.
 With the Nylas Calendar API, Fountain saves recruiters hours of time per week.

 Fountain’s scheduling has to work because they’re on a fast-paced work schedule of their own.
 The difference between being competitive and beating the competition is measured in sprints and development cycles.
 Fountain wants to make the most out of each moment.